ny4rlk0/Remote-Access-Tool-Telegram/README.md

 /d https://download.link filename.exe Downloads the file.
 /ip Shows your ip address.
 /userid Will show your User ID number.
+/rec 1-120 (Sec) Will record from computers microphone and send you as wav file.
+Warning: Windows shows microphone icon at taskbar.
+File is playing on windows fine.

 You can see help with /help.
 If you want bot to run English change